 Every Police and Crime Commissioner (PCC) must have a Chief Executive.
-His role is to support and advise the PCC as well as assisting with statutory duties.
+Her role is to support and advise the PCC and help with statutory duties.

 In addition, the Chief Executive is the Monitoring Officer.
-He must identify any breach of the law, maladministration or injustice.
-Therefore, he must also promote the highest ethical standards.
+She must identify any breach of the law, maladministration or injustice.
+As a consequence, she must promote the highest ethical standards.